selfteaching/the-craft-of-selfteaching/markdown/Part.2.D.6-modules.md

     Print a string, with a greeting to everyone.
     :param *names: tuple of names to be greeted.
     :param greeting: 'Hello' as default.
-    :param capitalized: Whether name should be converted to capitalzed before print.
+    :param capitalized: Whether name should be converted to capitalized before print.
 False as default.
     :returns: None
     """
     for name in names: